Load the menuLoad the menu

 2. where the user has selected a Dark or Light mode for a particular website by clicking a button on the page

-Note that the browser’s Dark mode can be triggered by the operating system’s Dark mode, or, depending on the browser, it may be set independently of the overall system.
+Note that the browser’s Dark mode can be triggered by the operating system being in Dark mode, or the browser may set its system to Dark or Light independently of the overall system.
 In the following, the browser/system mode may be referred to simply as the “system” (since we are trying to respect the user’s intentions, note that the user may override their operating system setting in their browser, but this will be seen by the web-page as the “system”).

 @media (prefers-color-scheme: dark) {